-First graders explore, describe and apply math concepts in an effort to build their number sense.
+First graders explore, describe and apply math concepts in an effort to continue building their number sense (good intuition about numbers, their magnitude, relationships and how they are affected by operations).
 Our math curriculum, based upon the Investigations in Number, Data, and Space program, actively engages students so that they can construct concepts and build skills in group situations and through individual endeavor.
 Students develop a solid mathematical foundation by building careful links between physical models and symbolic work.
 First graders are provided with ongoing opportunities to develop fluency with addition and subtraction combinations through 10, solve math problems in a variety of ways, explain their thinking orally and in writing, explore and develop a variety of thinking strategies, apply math to see patterns, analyze situations, and build confidence in their ability to learn new ideas.
 First grade students are exposed to a broad range of concepts, including measurement, geometry, data analysis and principles of chance.
 Our program emphasizes connections between math and the real world, as well as other curriculum areas, in order for students to recognize that math can be used to solve real-world problems.

 One of our primary first grade literacy goals is for students to appreciate and enjoy quality children’s literature as they continue their journey to becoming lifelong readers.
+Instruction is aligned through the Lucy Calkins and TCRWP Colleagues Units of Study.
 Our curriculum, which includes reading, writing, handwriting, word study, listening and speaking, helps students listen carefully and share their ideas.
 Comprised of four major components—guided reading, word study, writing workshop and handwriting—our program enables children to become more independent as readers, hone their craft as authors, ensure that they feel comfortable expressing their thoughts, and grow in their ability to write for an audience.

 First grade students deepen their passion for inquiry and investigation through our science curriculum.
 Students study a broad range of topics, such as the cycles of life and death in nature, the structure of our solar system, and basic weather phenomenon.
 First graders practice asking meaningful questions, sharing detailed observations, and analyzing their experiences with their peers.
 Field studies—both on and off campus—complement the investigations that take place in our dedicated science classrooms.